bmeares/Meerschaum/docs/mkdocs/get-started/bootstrap.md

     1. Choose `plugin:noaa` for the connector, `weather` for the metric, and skip the location.

-    2. Enter `timestamp` for the datetime and `station` for the ID.

-        > The plugin will ask for weather stations.
+    2. The plugin will ask for weather stations.
 Enter `KATL` for Atlanta.

+    3. We can keep the default target name `plugin_noaa_weather`.
+This will be our SQL table.

+    4. Skip tags — those are useful for [grouping together pipes](/reference/pipes/tags/).

+    5. Answer `n` to skip editing the definition.
+Answering `yes` will open a YAML file of your [pipe's parameters](/reference/pipes/#parameters).

-    3. Answer `y` to sync the pipe.
+    6. Finally, answer `y` to sync the pipe.

 !!! success "Success!
 Now what?"